saltysylvi/saltysylvi.github.io/source/blog/partition-representations.md

 This conversion can be used to show that like the other two representations, target indices represent partitions bijectively.
 However, there is a concern regarding the final element, which is used to find the length of the division length list above, that is, the number of divisions.
 If the target indices correspond exactly to the elements of the partitioned list, then the last target index is the index of the last non-empty division.
 However, it is valid in a partition to include empty divisions at the end.
 In order to represent such divisions, we must allow an additional index after the last element of the partitioned list.

-Group allows an extra element and the end of its left argument, which is taken to be the the total number of divisions.
+Group allows an extra element at the end of its left argument, which is taken to be the the total number of divisions.

 ### Divider counts